-The Partnership consolidated Teekay Tangguh and Teekay Nakilat (III) in its consolidated financial statements effective November 1, 2006, as both entities became VIEs and the Partnership became their primary beneficiary on that date upon the Partnership's agreement to acquire all of Teekay Corporation's interests in these entities (see Notes 11b and 11c).
-The Partnership has also consolidated the Skaugen Multigas Carriers that it has agreed to acquire from Teekay Corporation as the Skaugen Multigas Carriers became VIEs and the Partnership became a primary beneficiary when Teekay Corporation purchased the newbuildings on July 28, 2008 (see Note 11f).
-Upon the Partnership's acquisition of Teekay Nakilat (III) on May 6, 2008, Teekay Nakilat (III) no longer constituted a VIE.
-The assets and liabilities of Teekay Tangguh and the Skaugen Multigas Carriers are reflected in the Partnership's financial statements at historical cost as the Partnership and the VIE are under common control.
+The Partnership consolidated the Skaugen Multigas Carriers that it has agreed to acquire from Teekay Corporation as the Skaugen Multigas Carriers became VIEs and the Partnership became a primary beneficiary when Teekay Corporation purchased the newbuildings on July 28, 2008 (see Note 10d).
+The assets and liabilities of the Skaugen Multigas Carriers are reflected in the Partnership's financial statements at historical cost as the Partnership and the VIE are under common control.

-The following table summarizes the combined balance sheets of Teekay Tangguh and the Skaugen Multigas Carriers as at December 31, 2008:
+The following table summarizes the balance sheet of Skaugen Multigas Carriers as at December 31, 2009: